"Closing the books" is one of those phrases that accountants tend to throw around a lot, but never really explain.

 That's unfortunate because it's an important concept that all business owners should understand and be aware of.

-In a nutshell, the main purpose of closing your books is to ensure that your accounting and financial reports are accurate and complete for a given time period (typically last month, last quarter, or last year).
+In a nutshell, the main purpose of closing your books is to ensure that your accounting and financial reports are accurate and complete for a given period of time (typically last month, last quarter, or last year).
 It’s a multi-step process that generally involves reviewing your account balances and general ledger from top to bottom, correcting any mistakes you find (usually by fixing transactions and/or making journal entries), preparing an accurate Balance Sheet and P&L, and then locking down your numbers for the prior period.
-This last step is typically done by setting a closing date password in your accounting software, which prevents users from going back and accidentally (or deliberately) changing prior period transactions.
+This last step is typically done by setting a closing date password in your accounting software, which prevents users from going back and accidentally changing prior period transactions.

-Therefore, we recommend that all small businesses close their books at the end of every year (at least), to wrap up the prior year properly and file a solid tax return.
+Therefore, we recommend that all businesses close their books at the end of every year (at least), to wrap up the prior year properly and file a solid tax return.
 We also recommend hiring a professional accountant to handle the closing process and journal entries (not a bookkeeper), because some experience and technical skill are required.